-Cockroaches is a common household’s pests.
+Cockroaches are common household pests.
 They have existed on earth for 300 million years.
 All 3 common species found in residential homes are the American, German and Brown-Banded Cockroach.
 What is the favourite food of these common pest cockroaches of Singapore?
 Get to know them better today!

 - I am shiny red or chocolate brown and I grow up to 40mm long.